-Concerted action for fair
+Concerted action for fair and safe employment

 Supply chains in the textile industry are complex and convoluted.
 Germany is actively working for greater transparency and relying on the power of alliances.

 The pile of jeans resembles a bargain counter, until a foreman gathers up the trousers and takes them off to the pressing station.
 Zips, waistbands, labels – everything is already attached.
 The last seamstress in the line performs the same hand movement for the thousandth time.
 Every month, over 400,000 pairs of trousers move from sewing table to sewing table in this factory.
 The employees only talk about breaks and overtime in the protection of their homes.
 Very few of them know whether the factory is safe.

 “Of course, we conduct regular fire drills,” says the factory operations manager.
 Located in Gazipur near Dhaka, the capital of Bangladesh, the plant manufactures clothes for the Pimkie brand.
 The man indicates the escape routes and the staircases where metal has now been replaced by heat-resistant concrete.
 The exits are unlockable.
 Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) has improved fire prevention and building protection measures here on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).

 The factory is considered a model facility.
 It is one of many where the GIZ has provided advice on environmental and social issues.
 It may not be one of those ultramodern buildings you sometimes see in Asia, but then again it is not a shabby, flaky structure like the eight-storey Rana Plaza complex that collapsed in April 2013, burying over 1,100 people.